braze-inc/braze-docs/_docs/_home/metadata.md

 nav_title: "Docs Metadata"
 page_order: 0

 description: "This page walks through the options for adding metadata to Docs pages.
 We optimize our search based on page type and other bits of metadata.
-This is a great resource for contributors via our Github page."
+This is a great resource for contributors via our GitHub page."
 page_type: reference
 tool:
   - docs